15 of the best things to do in Chamonix, France

 9. Get off-piste on La Vallée Blanche

-This jaw-dropping ski route with a 2800m (9186ft) descent is the ride of a lifetime and probably Europe's most famous off-piste experience.
-Beginning at the Aiguille du Midi, the 20km (12.4-mile) route darts over several crevasse-riddled glaciers and skiers return to Chamonix either through the forest, or on the Montenvers train.
+This jaw-dropping ski route with a 2800m descent is the ride of a lifetime and probably Europe's most famous off-piste experience.
+Beginning at the Aiguille du Midi, the 20km route darts over several crevasse-riddled glaciers and skiers return to Chamonix via the Montenvers train.

-Skiers must be comfortable on ungroomed terrain, confident on red pistes and in good physical shape; the reward is access to a landscape of eerie, unearthly beauty.
+Skiers must be comfortable on ungroomed terrain, confident on black pistes and in good physical shape; the reward is access to a landscape of eerie, unearthly beauty.
 The route can only be tackled with a guide de haute montagne (certified mountain guide).
-Your guide will provide you with an avalanche beacon and mountaineering harness (for use in the event of a crevasse rescue).
+Your guide will provide you with an avalanche beacon and mountaineering harness for use in the event of a crevasse rescue.

-Planning tip: Go to the Chamonix tourist office website and download their app for public-transport schedules, weather forecasts, webcams, piste maps, hiking and biking trails, and to purchase and top-up lift passes.
+Planning tip: Go to the Chamonix tourist office website and download its app for public-transport schedules, weather forecasts, webcams, piste maps, hiking and biking trails, and to purchase and top-up lift passes.

-Close-up of a wild male Alpine Ibex with curved horns above Chamonix.
+A wild male Alpine Ibex with curved horns in a mountainous area.

 10. Spot mountain wildlife in the Parc de Merlet

 For a change of pace, move from the cosmopolitan high life of high-octane Chamonix into a valley of baroque chapels, villages and hamlets where time scarcely moves at Parc de Merlet.
-Set above Les Houches at 1500m (4921ft), this splendid alpine wildlife reserve is a walkers' paradise, with the incredible scenery of the Mont Blanc massif punctuated by traditional mountain chalets.
+Set above Les Houches at 1500m, this splendid alpine wildlife reserve is a walker's paradise, with the incredible scenery of the Mont Blanc massif punctuated by traditional mountain chalets.

 Planning tip: The Office de Haute Montagne provides vital practical information on hiking trails and weather forecasts in the area.